sharmadhiraj/wit-ai-api-tester/README.md

 ## Wit.AI API Tester

-### Easily Test Wit.AI API Requests
+### Test Wit.AI API Requests

 When exploring [Wit.AI](https://wit.ai/), I encountered the challenge of testing requests.
-Each new request required creating a curl request from the Settings tab and then executing it from the console.
+Testing a new request required manually creating a curl command from the Settings tab and running it in the console.
 To address this, I created a simple HTML/JavaScript app that allows easy testing of requests.

 ### Setup Guide